aoloe/photoTweaker/README.md

 #Todo

+- when opening a file, the selection should be cleared
 - after having saved, should we show the original picture or the cropped part?
 - how to put dependencies in the qmake file?
   ->>> LIBS += -lpodofo